sainnhe/sonokai/README.md

 colorscheme sonokai
 ```

-See [Configuration](https://github.com/sainnhe/sonokai#configuration) for more configuration options.
+See `:help sonokai-configuration` for more configuration options.

-If you want to apply this color scheme temporarily, run this command in vim(**this may cause colors to break**):
+If you want to apply this color scheme temporarily, run this command in vim(**this may cause broken colors**):

 ```vim
 :colorscheme sonokai